SchoolOfCode/bc16-final-projects-team_algorhythm/README.md

   - Use `npm install`.
   - Create a .env file and input the `NEXT_PUBLIC_SUPABASE_URL` and `NEXT_PUBLIC_SUPABASE_ANON_KEY` which will have been provided if you have authorisation to use this repository. <br />If you believe you should have access, but do not have these credentials, please contact the team at Algorhythm to discuss.
   - Use `npm run dev` to see your local changes.
-- Any git pushes will reflect in the deployment environment through the Continuous Deployment phase of this project.
+- Any git pushes will reflect in the deployment environment through the Continuous Deployment phase of this project via Vercel.

 ## Algorhythm